sipb/homeworld/docs/build.md

 (Do not use enter-chroot-ci.sh; it is unstable and only for use in continuous integration environments.)

-Inside the chroot, set your build branch:

-    # export HOMEWORLD_APT_BRANCH=<domain>/<subbranch>

-For example:

-    # export HOMEWORLD_APT_BRANCH=hyades-deploy.celskeggs.com/test3

-Note that you will need upload access to the relevant Google Cloud Storage bucket to actually upload to this URL.

-Then, launch the build:
+Now, launch the build and upload process:

-    # cd components
+    $ cd platform
-    # glass
+    $ bazel run //upload

+If you just want to build without uploading:

+    $ bazel build //upload

 This will automatically run all of the required build steps.

-If you want to upload after the build completes, use the `--upload` option:

-    # glass --upload
+Bazel will automatically handle incremental changes, so if one of these commands completes successfully, you can always rerun it and have nothing change.

 Congratulations!
 You are ready to deploy your very own Homeworld cluster.
+Proceed to [deploy.md](deploy.md).